VTimofeenko/confluence_poster/README.md

 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.

-These options can be specified for any `COMMAND`.
+These options can be specified for any `COMMAND` except for  `create-config` which ignores these options.

 **Commands**:

+* `create-config`: Runs configuration wizard.
 * `post-page`: Posts the content of the pages.
 * `validate`: Validates the provided settings.